Probing for the Usage of Grammatical Number: Grammatical Number: From Encoding to Usage

-Examples similar to the above are often designed to study the impact of distractors (the word \emph{keys} in \ref{ex1c} and \ref{ex1d}) on the model's ability to predict the correct verb form.
-Success on the task is usually taken as evidence that a model is able to track syntactic dependencies.
-In this regard, this phenomena has been studied in a variety of settings to investigate the syntactic abilities of neural language models \citep{gulordava-etal-2018-colorless, marvin-linzen-2018-targeted, newman2021refining, lasri}.
-In this work, however, we do not use this task to make claims about the syntactic abilities of the model, as done by \citet{linzen-etal-2016-assessing}.
-Instead, we employ it as a case study to investigate how BERT encodes and uses grammatical number.\looseness=-1
+Examples similar to the above are often designed to study the impact of distractors (the word \emph{keys}) on the model's ability to predict the correct verbform (e.g. in sentences \ref{ex1c} and \ref{ex1d}).
+Success on the task is usually taken as evidence that a model captures syntactic dependencies.\karim{Add cites}\footnote{BERT has been shown to solve the number agreement task in a variety of settings \citep{goldberg}.\looseness=-1} In this work, we do not use this task to make claims about the syntactic abilities of the model.
+Rather, we employ it as a case study to probe for a simpler linguistic property---grammatical number---which \emph{should} be used by the model to solve it.